Xilinx/video-sdk/docs/include/ffmpeg/ffmpeg_build_instructions.rst

 Using the Git Patch File
 ===============================

-The :url_to_repo:`Xilinx patch applied <sources/app-ffmpeg4-xma-patch>` folder contains a git patch file which can be applied to a FFmpeg fork to enable the Xilinx Video SDK plugins.
+The :url_to_repo:`Xilinx patch applied <sources/app-ffmpeg4-xma-patch>` folder contains a git patch file which can be applied to a FFmpeg fork to enable the |SDK| plugins.

 This patch is designed to apply to FFmpeg n4.1.
 As such, applying this patch to earlier or later versions of FFmpeg may require edits to successfully merge these changes and represent untested configurations.

-The patch adds new plugins to FFmpeg to enable access to Xilinx U30 Video accelerators.
-In addition, the patch makes edits to FFmpeg to support new command line options to support U30-based FPGA use cases as well as ensure proper initialization of Xilinx accelerators.
+The patch makes edits to FFmpeg and adds new plugins to FFmpeg to initialize, configure and use Xilinx video accelerators.

 Here is an example of how the patch can be applied to a FFmpeg fork: